Dusan95z/2-PigGame--JavaScript/README.md

 3 - Pig Game

-Project done with HTML, CSS and Vanilla Javascript.
-Focus on DOM manipulation and event listeners.
+Project done with HTML, CSS and Vanilla Javascript, focus on DOM manipulation and event listeners.